jvm-bloggers/jvm-bloggers/README.md

 * [companies.json](src/main/resources/blogs/companies.json) for company blogs

-* [videos.json](src/main/resources/blogs/videos.json) for videos from JUGs/Meetups/Conferences
+* [videos.json](src/main/resources/blogs/videos.json) for videos from JUGs/Meetups/Conferences/personal vblogs

 and that's all.
 Once it is merged, you are in the list!